saintpete/twilio-go/README.md

 more readable and maintainable to manually write the XML involved in a Twiml response.

-### API Problems this Library Solves For You
+### Errata

-- Media URL's are returned over HTTP. twilio-go rewrites these URL's to be HTTPS before returning them to you.
+- Media URL's used to be returned over HTTP. twilio-go rewrites these URL's to be HTTPS before returning them to you.

 - A subset of Notifications returned code 4107, which doesn't exist.
 These